NicoMoser/day_of_week/README.md

 So starting in March, our excess counts are 3 2 3 2 3 3 2 3 2 3 3 0.
 Let's look at an example.
 Suppose we want to figure out the day of the week for July 13 in a given year.
 We've assumed some reference date and we know how to count days in years, even with leap years, so we just need to compute the number of days from March 1 to July 13, modulo 7.

 This would be the number of days of March, April, May, and June, plus 13 minus 1, mod 7.
 (Why minus one?
-Because we're including both March 1 and July 13 in our arithmetic - for example, we can think of April 1 as "March 32nd" xxx)
+Because we're including both March 1 and July 13 in our arithmetic - for example, March 2nd is only 1 day after March 1, not 2, so the -1 corrects this.)

 As numbers: